course-details-portlet

 Course content

 The course provides an in-depth exploration of organizational change in a Norwegian context, where principles such as participation and co-determination are central elements for fostering good change processes.
 It covers readiness for change, resistance to change, and theoretical frameworks for implementation in complex organizations.
-The course combines practical and theoretical approaches to implementation, with a key focus on how an understanding of context, organization, employees, and management influences change and innovation processes.
+The course combines practical and theoretical approaches to implementation with a key focus on how an understanding of organization, employees, management, and context, including digital security, influences change and innovation processes.

 Learning outcome